GSS-Cogs/work-env/scripts/README.md

 Then restart your terminal.
 From the on when you type `cli` while `my-work-environemnt` is active it'll give you a help screen listing the commands and calling args.

 A few of these scripts will require environment variables and the like (things that interact with Jenkins, git etc).
-If you don't have them exported the script will tell you what you're missing and how to set it up when you go to run it.
+If you don't have them exported the script in question will tell you what you're missing and how to set it up when you go to run it.

 ---
 ## Scripts